-“State your crimes,” the policeman said.
-“And thank His Holiness for giving you an opportunity to serve.”
+“State your crimes,” the policeman said, “and thank His Holiness for giving you an opportunity to serve.”

 The poor fellow muttered his crimes.
 Something to do with smuggling.

 I didn’t want to listen or watch.
-I didn’t want to remember another gray face in this place full of ghosts.
+I didn’t want to remember another despairing face in this place full of ghosts.
 But I had to at least pretend to watch; in actuality, I crossed my eyes into a blur.
 I sang a song in my head so I wouldn’t have to hear the condemned man’s final words.